corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `-o, <outputType>`
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`

-### Retrieve the current Identity manager configuration
+### Retrieve the current Identity Manager configuration

-Use the command `get` to retrieve the current Identity manager configuration.
+Use the command `get` to retrieve the current Identity Manager configuration.
 You can specify the output type, and request a Zone token in place of the config file if required.

 **Sample command structure**